-Bill Halldin was elected in to the Rocklin City Council in November 2018 and re-elected in November 2022.
+Bill Halldin was first elected in to the Rocklin City Council in November 2018 and re-elected in November 2022.
 He served as Mayor from December 2021 to December 2022.

 Bill and his wife, Susan, moved to Rocklin in 1999 to raise their family and launch a small business, Halldin Public Relations.

 Bill’s commitment to giving back to the community has included leadership in local non-profit organizations.
 He currently serves on the boards of the Placer Feed My Starving Children MobilePack and Blue Line Arts and previously served as a Sierra College Trustee, chairman of the Rocklin Area Chamber of Commerce, and president of the Sierra College Foundation.
 He is a past board member for the Sacramento Hispanic Chamber of Commerce, Rocklin Educational Excellence Foundation, Roseville Chamber of Commerce, and William Jessup University Community Relations Council.
 William Jessup University honored Bill with its Faith & Service Award and in 2018 the Roseville Chamber awarded him its Edward M. Friedman Award for Community Service.

 Bill earned a Bachelor’s degree from Northwestern University and a Master’s in Public and Private Management from Yale University.

 Bill and Susan have two children: Kathryn, a graduate of Whitney High School and Wheaton College who is now studying to become a Physician Assistant; and Michael, a Whitney High School graduate.